m3mentomor1/SecureSpot/README.md

 This project is for an overnight rush commission requested by a client.

-(***Note:** This project has been authorized by the client for publication in the public domain.
-No confidential information or proprietary data is included in this repo.*)
+(***Note:** No confidential information or proprietary data is included in this repo.
+All materials in this project has been authorized by the client for publication in the public domain.*)
 <br><br>
 ##